-The initial cost of buying a decent inverter AC is quite higher compared to a normal AC.
+The initial cost of buying a decent inverter AC is quite higher as to a normal AC.
 As the technology used in an inverter AC is advanced compared to the regular AC, the price tag is higher as compared to normal AC.
 Whenever you are investing in something that cost you over $1000 (Rs.
-65000) you have to keep in mind that, will the cost be covered in the coming years of using the device.
+65000).
+You have to keep in mind that, will the cost cover up in the coming years of using the device.
 You must decide whether it is worth to spend such large amount upfront if the usability will be very limited.

 Hours of Usage